-Executive Chef Christopher Lee has outdone himself with this masterpiece.
+Honey bourbon glazed salmon by Executive Chef Christopher Lee is a total masterpiece.
 Each bite of Honey Bourbon Glazed Salmon will send your taste buds down a delectable culinary journey.

 - Line two sheet pans with foil for easy cleanup.
 Spray both pans with cooking spray or rub lightly with oil.

 - Combine ⅓ cup honey, ⅓ cup bourbon whiskey, 2 tbsp brown sugar, 2 ½ tbsp soy sauce, 1 tsp whole grain mustard, 1 tbsp finely minced ginger, 1 finely minced medium garlic clove, and ½ tsp crush red pepper in a small pan.

 - Bring the mixture to a boil over medium-high heat, stirring continuously.

 - Reduce the heat to medium, and maintain a steady boil for about five minutes, stirring frequently.
 You’ll need to take the pan off of the burner, and let the bubbling settle down to check it.
 The mixture should be syrupy and reduced to about one half.
 It will get a bit thicker as it cools.
 You may need to boil it for another minute or two to achieve the syrupy consistency.

 - Add 1 tbsp of fresh lime juice to the mixture and stir well.
 Pour half of this mixture into a small bowl, leave the rest in the pan.

 - Preheat the oven to high broil.
 Position an oven rack about seven inches from the broiling element.

 - Season four, six-ounce salmon fillets lightly with kosher salt and freshly ground black pepper on both sides.
 Brush with sauce on the top and sides.

 - Place the filets on a prepared sheet pan, and place the pan under the broiler.
 Broil for five minutes.